Frequently Asked Questions

 No. You will need to get an instrument through Lincoln Public Schools or a local vendor.
 Please make sure you have the instrument in time for the first day of camp.

 If you qualify for free or reduced lunch through Lincoln Public Schools, you may apply to use a Fee Waiver Instrument.
 The current policy of Lincoln Public Schools states that only violins are available through this program.
-If your child registers to play violin at SAIL Camp, you can arrange with Mr. Swartz to receive a fee waiver violin.
-You may contact Mr. Swartz at (402) 423-5343; or email firstname.lastname@example.org.
+If your child registers to play violin at SAIL Camp, you can arrange with Mr. Wright to receive a fee waiver violin.
+You may contact Mr. Wright at by email: firstname.lastname@example.org.
 All appropriate paperwork must be completed before camp begins.
 It is your responsibility to have the instrument in hand before camp begins.
 All Fee Waiver instruments must be returned to SAIL Camp staff immediately following the SAIL Concert.

 Are scholarships available for SAIL Camp?